xgfone/go-websocket/vncproxy/cmd/README.md

         Print the version and exit. (default false)
 ```

 It will recognize the format of the configuration file appointed by `--config-file` by the extension name.
-If the configuration file is updated, it will be loaded automatically.
+If the configuration file is updated, it will be reloaded automatically.
 See [`github.com/xgfone/gconf`](https://github.com/xgfone/gconf#use-the-config-file).